James Cobbett

-James Cobbett (12 January 1804 – 31 March 1842) was an English professional cricketer who played first-class cricket from 1826 to 1841 for Middlesex, Surrey and Sheffield Cricket Club (aka Yorkshire).
-Considered by many - according to The Cricketer and Wisden - to be "the finest allrounder of his day", Cobbett was a right-handed batsman, occasional wicket-keeper and right arm slow roundarm bowler.
+James Cobbett (12 January 1804 – 31 March 1842) was an English professional cricketer who played from 1826 to 1841 for Middlesex, Surrey, and Sheffield Cricket Club.
+According to The Cricketer and Wisden, he was said to be "the finest all-rounder of his day", Cobbett was a right-handed batsman, occasional wicket-keeper and right arm slow roundarm bowler.

 Cobbett began as an MCC ground staff bowler who occasionally stood as umpire.
-He started a playing career with Middlesex in 1826, as Surrey - the county of his birth - featured little in first-class cricket at the time.
+He started a playing career with Middlesex in 1826, as Surrey - the county of his birth - featured little in cricket at the time.
 He played only once for them in 1839, as well as matches for Yorkshire in 1835.
 He represented the Players in the Gentlemen v Players series and the South in the North v.
 South series.
 But it was for the MCC between 1830 and 1841, that he made most of his appearances: 47 in all, scoring 78 runs and taking 311 wickets.